juliomrqz/statusfy/packages/docs/src/guide/api.md

 Statusfy is a SPA [(Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application) that reads its data from an internal RESTful API.
 You can also retrieve this data from an existing application or library you may be using.

-::: tip IMPORTANT
+::: warning IMPORTANT
-The URLs of the endpoints change depending on your deployment mode: **Static Generated** or **Server Rendered**.
+The URLs of the endpoints are different in both deployment modes: **Static Generated** or **Server Rendered**.
 :::

 ## Common Parameters

-Each of the endpoints below has common parameters that can be used.
+Each of the endpoints below has common parameters that can be used:

 ### :page